Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 ## Joyful Operations

 You're a professional.
 You're resourceful.
 You're a king maker.
-You keep your organization in the business of winning.
+You keep your organisation in the business of winning.

 In past lives you might have been called: developer, sysadmin, or devops.